The Ultimate Guide to Email Marketing using ConvertKit

 On my golf website, I tag all new customers as “customers” when they checkout so that in ConvertKit I have a group of customers to market new or additional products to since they are likely to buy again from me.

 I had no idea how to use ConvertKit before I purchased it and it was very easy to navigate and self learn within a few hours of playing around with it.
-This should remove your fear if your not a techy person because I’m not either believe it or not but ConvertKit is well designed for the beginner to understand and use.
+ConvertKit is well designed for the beginner to understand and use.

-Plus, you’ve got knowledge now from consuming this tutorial on ConvertKit’s email marketing platform and have seen an inside look at all of the features.
+Plus, you’ve got all the knowledge you need now from reading this detailed tutorial on ConvertKit’s email marketing platform and have seen an inside look at all of the features.

 Thanks for reading my guide today and if you use any of these links within this guide to purchase ConvertKit, I do receive a small commission at no extra cost to you.
 Thank you for supporting my blog and reading my free content I publish weekly to help online entrepreneurs.